-In its resolution 71/313 on the work of the Statistical Commission pertaining to the 2030 Agenda for Sustainable Development, the General Assembly stated on 6 July 2017 that it:
+In its Resolution on Work of the Statistical Commission pertaining to the 2030 Agenda for Sustainable Development (A/RES/71/313) the UN General Assembly stated on 6 July 2017 that it:

-(a) Adopted the global indicator framework for the Sustainable Development Goals and targets of the 2030 Agenda for Sustainable Development, developed by the Inter-Agency and Expert Group on Sustainable Development Goal Indicators, as a voluntary and country-led instrument, that will be complemented by indicators at the regional and national levels, which will be developed by Member States;

-(b) Stressed that official statistics and data from national statistical systems constitute the basis needed for the global indicator framework, recommended that national statistical systems explore ways to integrate new data sources into their systems to satisfy new data needs of the 2030 Agenda for Sustainable Development, as appropriate, and also stressed the role of national statistical offices as the coordinator of the national statistical system;

-(c) Requested the Secretary-General to continue to facilitate collaboration between national statistical systems and the relevant international and regional organizations to enhance data reporting channels and ensure the harmonization and consistency of data and statistics for the indicators used to follow up and review the Sustainable Development Goals and targets, within existing resources;

-(d) Stressed that all activities of the global statistical system must be conducted in full adherence to the Fundamental Principles of Official Statistics and Economic and Social Council resolution 2006/6.
+- A. Adopts the global indicator framework for the Sustainable Development Goals and targets of the 2030 Agenda for Sustainable Development, developed by the Inter-Agency and Expert Group on Sustainable Development Goal Indicators, as a voluntary and country-led instrument, and will be complemented by indicators at the regional and national levels, which will be developed by Member States; - B. Stresses that official statistics and data from national statistical systems constitute the basis needed for the global indicator framework, recommends that national statistical systems explore ways to integrate new data sources into their systems to satisfy new data needs of the 2030 Agenda for Sustainable Development, as appropriate, and also stresses the role of national statistical offices as the coordinator of the national statistical system; - C. Requests the Secretary-General to continue to facilitate collaboration between national statistical systems and the relevant international and regional organizations to enhance data reporting channels and ensure the harmonization and consistency of data and statistics for the indicators used to follow up and review the Sustainable Development Goals and targets, within existing resources; - D. stresses that all activities of the global statistical system must be conducted in full adherence to the Fundamental Principles of Official Statistics and Economic and Social Council resolution 2006/6.

-At its forty-ninth session in March 2018, the United Nations Statistical Commission (see E/2018/24) welcomed efforts by the Inter-Agency and Expert Group to improve data flows and global reporting, and also welcomed the draft guidelines on data flows and global data reporting for the Sustainable Development Goals as an initial step to improve coordination and harmonization of national and international data systems and to ensure full transparency of data, metadata and data aggregates presented in the Global Sustainable Development Goal Indicators Database; and requested the Inter-Agency and Expert Group to work jointly with custodian agencies and establish a fruitful dialogue between all parties, to further refine the guidelines by taking into account concerns raised at the forty-ninth session of the Commission and to prepare criteria for implementation of the guidelines based on best practices and on ways to limit the burden that the envisaged procedures may represent in terms of time and resources for both national and international statistical systems and that resolve outstanding issues.
+At its forty-ninth session in March 2018, the United Nations Statistical Commission (E/2018/24) welcomed efforts made by the Inter-Agency and Expert Group to improve data flows and global reporting, and also welcomed the draft guidelines on data flows and global data reporting for the Sustainable Development Goals as an initial step to improve coordination and harmonization of national and international data systems and to ensure full transparency of data, metadata and data aggregates presented in the Global Sustainable Development Goal Indicators Database; and requested the Inter-Agency and Expert Group to work jointly with custodian agencies and establish a fruitful dialogue between all parties, to further refine the guidelines by taking into account concerns raised at the forty-ninth session of the Commission and to prepare criteria for implementation of the guidelines based on best practices and on ways to limit the burden that the envisaged procedures may represent in terms of time and resources for both national and international statistical systems, and resolve outstanding issues.

-The present document is hence intended to establish criteria for the implementation of the guidelines on data flows and global data reporting for the Sustainable Development Goals prepared by the Inter-Agency and Expert Group on Sustainable Development Goals Indicators.
-However, it should be clear that it is a living document and further additions will be made as new best practices emerge.
+The present document hence intends to establish criteria for implementation of the Guidelines on statistical data flows and global data reporting for Sustainable Development Goals prepared by the Inter-Agency and Expert

+Group on Sustainable Development Goals Indicators.
+However, it should be clear that this is a living document and further additions will be included as new best practices emerge.

-I. Overarching objective: statistical indicators for the monitoring of Sustainable Development Goals should meet the Fundamental Principles of Official Statistics
+I. Overarching objective: SDG statistical indicators that meet the Fundamental Principles of Official Statistics.

-All activities of the global statistical system must be conducted in full adherence to the Fundamental Principles of Official Statistics and Economic and Social Council resolution 2006/6 and, in the case of international and supranational statistical agencies, also the principles governing international statistical activities.
-In particular, Member States and international and supranational statistical agencies should:
+All activities of the global statistical system must be conducted in full adherence to the Fundamental Principles of Official Statistics and Economic and Social Council Resolution 2006/6 and in case of international and supranational statistical agencies (ISSAs) also the Principles Governing International Statistical Activities.
+In particular, Member States and ISSAs should:

-(a) Utilize only concepts, definitions, classifications, sources, methods and procedures that meet professional and scientific standards;

-(b) Document fully and make available data sources and estimation or adjustment methods, in a manner that ensures the transparency of the methodology and the replicability and trust of the estimates;
+- A. Utilize only concepts, definitions, classifications, sources, methods and procedures that meet professional and scientific standards; and - B. Document fully and make available data sources and estimation or adjustment methods, in a manner that ensures the transparency of the methodology and the replicability and trust of the estimates;